EMUNES/Electron-Vite-Vue3-BaseBundle/README.md

 ## Problems I encounter

 - Can't upgrade electron version using *yarn add electron@lastest*.
 Haven't tried npm yet.
-- There is always a glitch before *electron* loads *vite-vue content*.
-I don't like but I haven't solved it yet.

 **Hope this helps**.